ricjoh/markdown-css-themes/osh-clean.md

 **OFFER ID** is in the URL

-Follow instructions at: [assign an edi id to an offer](#h-assign-an-edi-id-to-an-offer)
+Follow instructions at: [Assign an EDI ID to an offer](#h-assign-an-edi-id-to-an-offer)

 ### Outbound wasn\'t sent